 Further background information and supporting documents, including information on how to interpret the SHMI, are available on the SHMI homepage (see Related Links).

-• 103 trusts had a number of deaths within the expected range.
+• 14 trusts had a higher than expected number of deaths.

-1. There have been some methodological changes to the SHMI from this publication onwards, including changes to the diagnosis groups used in the calculation of the indicator, the inclusion of an adjustment for seasonality and the inclusion of an adjustment for birthweight in the statistical models for the perinatal diagnosis groups (groups 115-119 and 141).
+2. There have been some methodological changes to the SHMI from the May 2019 publication onwards, including changes to the diagnosis groups used in the calculation of the indicator, the inclusion of an adjustment for seasonality and the inclusion of an adjustment for birthweight in the statistical models for the perinatal diagnosis groups (groups 115-119 and 141).
 Further information is available in the statement of methodological changes (see Related Links).

 3. Further information on data quality can be found in the SHMI background quality report, which can be downloaded from the 'Resources' section of this page.